 The important configuration & menu screens & the terminal

-Some of these screens use the EmulationStation key mappings while others use the default linux menu keys.
+Some of these screens use the EmulationStation key mappings while others use the default Linux menu keys.

 The EmulationStation Main Menu